zakilur/helm-charts/README.md

 ### AWS

-AWS is used for configuring Exhibitor, the Zookeeper-based service discovery system, along with GM Data.
-If exhibitor does not have valid S3 credentials, the cluster will not come up.
+AWS is used for configuring Grey Matter Data.
+If GM Data does not have valid S3 credentials, it will not be able to write or read any data.

 Make sure you have an: